 View a Reserve List

-You can search for your reserve lists in the Penrose catalog by your last name or by course name or number.
+You can search for your reserve lists in the Sherlock by your last name or by course name or number.
 As soon as items are placed on reserve, they will appear in the catalog.

 Reserves and Copyright

 Note that putting copies of articles or chapters on reserve may violate U.S. copyright laws.
 In some cases, faculty members should request permission from the publisher, who is usually the copyright holder.
 Addresses of the publisher are usually listed in the front of the copyrighted material.
 If you need help determining copyright owner or publisher address, please ask a librarian.